lkilcher/pyTurbSim/docs/_sources/usage.rst.txt

 Reading output files
 --------------------

-pyTurbSim comes with the ability to read (and write) TurbSim '.wnd', '.bl' (Bladed format) and '.bts' (AeroDyn/TurbSim format) files.
+TurbGen comes with the ability to read (and write) TurbSim '.wnd', '.bl' (Bladed format) and '.bts' (AeroDyn/TurbSim format) files.
 To read these files:
-1) 'import pyts.tsio'
+1) 'import TurbGen.tsio'
 2) You can either use:

-   a) :mod:`pyts.io.bladed` or :mod:`pyts.io.aerodyn` to return an
+   a) :mod:`TurbGen.io.bladed` or :mod:`TurbGen.io.aerodyn` to return an
       array of the turbulence timeseries, or

-   b) :func:`pyts.tsio.readModel` to read the appropriate data file, and
+   b) :func:`TurbGen.tsio.readModel` to read the appropriate data file, and
       also load information from the config (.inp) file to create a 'tsdata' object that includes both the array and also the config and turbModel objects.